-- Registrar should (i) contact the provided contact details to verify the Registrant claim20 (ii) set the registration data set to automated disclosure in response to SSAD queries and (iii) publish the data (to provide Registration Data in the publicly accessible Registration Data Directory Services). - 376 c.
-If the Registrant (data subject) has selected natural person or has confirmed that 377 personal data is present, the Registrar does not set that registration data to automated 378 Disclosure and Publication, unless the data subject consents to Publication.21 - 2.
-Data subject self-identification at time when registration is updated22 - a.
+- 419 a.
+The Registrar informs the Registrant (per guidance #3 above) and requests the 420 Registrant (data subject) at the moment of Registration data collection to designate 421 legal or natural person type.
+The Registrar must also request the Registrant to confirm 422 whether only non-personal data is provided for legal person type.25 - b.
+If the Registrant (data subject) has self-identified as a legal person and has provided a confirmation that the registration data does not include any personal data, the Registrar should (i) contact the provided contact details to verify the Registrant claim26 (ii) set the registration data set to automated disclosure in response to SSAD queries and (iii) publish the data (to provide Registration Data in the publicly accessible Registration Data Directory Services). - c.
+If the Registrant (data subject) has self-identified as natural person or has confirmed that personal data is present, the Registrar does not set that registration data to automated Disclosure and Publication, unless the data subject consents to Publication.27 - 2.
+Data subject self-identification at time when registration is updated28 - a.
 The Registrar collects Registration Data and provisionally redacts the data. - b.
-The Registrar informs the Registrant (per guidance #3 above) and requests the Registrant (data subject) to designate legal or natural person type.
-The Registrar should also request the Registrant to confirm whether only non-personal data is provided for legal person type.23 - c.
-Registrant (data subject) indicates legal or natural person type and whether or not the registration contains personal information after update is completed.
-For example, the Registrant may confirm person type at the time of initial data verification, in response to its receipt of the Whois data reminder email for existing registrations, or through a separate notice requesting self-identification.24 - d.
-If the data subject identifies as a legal person and confirms that the registration data does not include personal data, the Registrar should (i) contact the provided contact details to verify the Registrant claim25 (ii) set the registration data set to automated disclosure in response to SSAD queries and (iii) publish the data. - 3.
-Registrar determines registrant's type based on data provided - a.
-The Registrar collects Registration Data and provisionally redacts the data.
+The Registrar informs the Registrant (per guidance #3 above) and requests the Registrant (data subject) to self-identify as a legal or natural person type.
+The Registrar should also request a Registrant self-identified as a legal person to confirm that no personal data has been provided, 29 - c.
+Registrant (data subject) self-identifies as legal or natural person type and confirms that no personal data has been provided after update is completed.
+For example, the Registrant may confirm person type at the time of initial data verification, in response to its receipt of the Whois data reminder email for existing registrations, or through a separate notice requesting self-identification.30 - d.
+If the data subject self-identifies as a legal person and confirms that the registration data does not include personal data, the Registrar should (i) contact the provided contact